charlesrollin/tiny_search_engine/README.md

     * Removal of common words (using the `common_words` file provided during the class)
 * Merge: merge the block indexes and use the statistics to refine the posting lists with weights

-Below is the class diagram for the Index Construction Module:
+Below is the class diagram for the Index Construction Package:

 ![Results](./img/index_construction.png)